eiguike/mouse-posyx/README.md

 8. Execute the application

-9. Access the application throught IP:8000 in your favorite browser.
+9. Access the application through IP:8000 in your favorite browser.

 10. Enjoy!
 </details>